avsm/perscon.net/blog/_posts/2012-02-23-friend-recommendations-and-address-book-privacy.md

 In general, I find the annoyance directed at Apple to be counter-productive.
 Despite the seemingly failed app approval process, it's still the social networks who wrote the code to copy data, *without user prompting*.
 Claims that it's Apple's fault for 'letting them get away with it' seem to be missing the point.
 That those networks should hold themselves to higher standards.

-Each of these 'privacy-leak' stories seem to be short-lived but the growing frequency indicates that control over personal data and awareness of your '[lifelong digital footprint][horizon-institute]' is becoming a more visible topic.
+Each of these 'privacy-leak' stories seem to be short-lived but the growing frequency indicates that control over [personal data][perscon-site] and awareness of your '[lifelong digital footprint][horizon-institute]' is becoming a more visible topic.
 As well it should be.

 ### Rough timeline of events